Brief History of Hunting on White River NWR

 2003 First waterfowl season commercial waterfowl guiding services are regulated on refuge.

-Source: White River National Wildlife Refugee Comprehensive Conservation Plan June 2012-
+Source: White River National Wildlife Refuge Comprehensive Conservation Plan June 2012-